Unified Communication Compression Beyond Global Error Bounds for Distributed Nonconvex Optimization: Introduction

 Given that local compressors have been less explored, designing a unified algorithm that handles both local and global compressors is even more challenging.
-Beyond works on saturating quantizers that also cover the unsaturated case, to the best of our knowledge, only \cite{Yi_CommunicationCompression_2023} provided a unified algorithm applicable to local and global compressors with absolute compression error, albeit under the P--L condition.
-For global compressors, there have been efforts toward unifying compression and algorithmic design. \cite{richtarik2021ef21} proposed an algorithm that works with both unbiased and contractive compressors. \cite{liao2022compressed} futher considered a more general class of compressors that unifies unbiased, contractive, and certain biased non-contractive compressors.
-More recently, \cite{michelusi2022finite,nassif2023quantization,liao2024robust} progressively moved toward a unified class of compressors that accommodates both relative and absolute compression errors.
+Beyond works on saturating quantizers that also cover the unsaturated case, to the best of our knowledge, only Yi et al. \cite{Yi_CommunicationCompression_2023} provided a unified algorithm applicable to local and global compressors with absolute compression error, albeit under the P--L condition.
+For global compressors, there have been efforts toward unifying compression and algorithmic design.
+Richt{\'a}rik et al. \cite{richtarik2021ef21} proposed an algorithm that works with both unbiased and contractive compressors.
+Liao et al. \cite{liao2022compressed} futher considered a more general class of compressors that unifies unbiased, contractive, and certain biased non-contractive compressors.
+More recently, Michelusi et al.~\cite{michelusi2022finite}, Nassif et al.~\cite{10976577}, and Liao et al.~\cite{liao2024robust} progressively moved toward a unified class of compressors that accommodates both relative and absolute compression errors.

 As discussed above, theoretical results for local compressors remain limited, and a unified treatment of local and global compressors is even less developed.
 In particular, theoretical guarantees are still lacking for (i) several representative local compressors in nonconvex settings, including 1-bit compressors and saturating quantizers, (ii) a unified treatment of local and global compressors in nonconvex settings, and (iii) a unified algorithm applicable to local compressors, and to global compressors with both relative and absolute compression errors.
 These gaps motivate this paper.